andifalk/secure-oauth2-oidc-workshop/README.md

 * Borrow a Book
 * Return a previously borrowed Book

-The components you will use and build look like this:
+The components you will build (and use) look like this:

 ![Architecture](docs/images/demo-architecture.png)

-To use the sample library server application please consult the [REST API documentation](https://andifalk.github.io/secure-oauth2-oidc-workshop/api-doc.html).
+To use the RESTful API of the sample library server application please consult the [REST API documentation](https://andifalk.github.io/secure-oauth2-oidc-workshop/api-doc.html).

-All the code currently is build and tested against:
+All the code currently is build using:
-* Java 8, Java 10 and Java 11
 * [Spring Boot 2.2.0 Release](https://spring.io/blog/2019/10/16/spring-boot-2-2-0)
 * [Spring Framework 5.2.0 Release](https://spring.io/blog/2019/09/30/spring-framework-5-2-goes-ga)
 * [Spring Security 5.2.0 Release](https://spring.io/blog/2019/10/01/spring-security-5-2-goes-ga)
 * [Spring Batch 4.2.0 Release](https://spring.io/blog/2019/10/02/spring-batch-4-2-in-now-ga)

+and is verified against Java versions 8, 10 and 11.

-## Preparation and Setup
+### Preparation and Setup

-### Requirements and useful tools
+#### Requirements and useful tools

 * [Java SDK](https://openjdk.java.net/install) Version 8, 10 or 11
 * A Java IDE like